mcantelon/node-uam/Readme.md

 With lam it's easier:

-1. Discover local web applications using "lam search"
+1. Discover local web applications using `lam search`
-2. Install and run the local web applications using "lam install <package>"
+2. Install and run the local web applications using `lam install <package>`

+Once you've installed a package using lam you can run it using the following command syntax.

+    lam run <package>

-Once you've installed a package using lam you can run it using "lam run <package>".
-If the package's name doesn't conflict with a lam command you can also run it using "lam <pacakge>".
+If the package's name doesn't conflict with a lam command you can also run it using the following command syntax.

+    lam <package>

-To list packages that you've installed using lam, you can enter the command "lam ls" or "lam ls <search pattern>".
+To list packages that you've installed using lam, you can use the following command syntax.

+    lam ls

-To list all packages that exist, you can enter the command "lam search" or "lam search <search pattern>".
+To only list packages with names matching a pattern, use the following command syntax.

+    lam ls <search pattern>

+Similarly, to search for packages you might want to install, you can use the following command syntax.

+    lam search

+To only show packages with names matching a pattern, use the following command syntax.

+    lam search <search pattern>

 ### Requirements

 lam requires Node and npm.

+### Installation ###

+    npm install lam

 ### Developers